elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## Build ##

 According to BEM methodology web development is modular: each block is programmed separately.
-The final sourcecode of web pages pages is formed from the separate blocks code by use of **сборки** proceedures.
+The final sourcecode of web pages is formed from the separate blocks code by use of **build** proceedures.

-В файловой системе блок удобно представлять в виде каталога, а реализацию блока в каждой из технологий — в виде отдельного файла:
 In a file system it is convenient to represent a block as a catalog, and the implementation of a block in each of the technologies as a separate file:
     desktop.blocks/
         my-block/